SebastianG36/fullstackopen/part1/README.md

-Solutions of part 1 exercises to this folder, one folder per exercise
+Solutions of part 1 exercises to this folder, one folder per app